 It delivers a major blow to the state’s neutrality towards religion.
 When India launched the nation-building project in the 1940s, immediately after independence, there was a great emphasis to take everyone along together regardless of one’s religious affiliations.
-The intent was to give Muslim and other minorities a sense of security and make them equal stakeholders in shaping the newly independent nation.
+The intent was to give Muslims and other minorities a sense of security and make them equal stakeholders in shaping the newly independent nation.

-Who are these fringe group?
+Who are these fringe groups?

-The Congress leadership also wanted to counter the two-nation theory and they wanted to make a point that India is not a land of Hindus but it’s an idea where all faiths can exist together.
+The Congress leader also wanted to counter the two-nation theory and they wanted to make a point that India is not a land of Hindus but it’s an idea where all faiths can exist together.
 This idea took root despite the opposition and continuous onslaught by the fringe Hindu groups.
 However, the fringe is now the mainstream.

-When India was in the middle of a freedom struggle a group of Hindus came together and formed Rashtriya Swayamsevak Sangh (RSS) in 1925, under the leadership of Keshav Baliram Hedgewar, who believed that cultural and religious heritage of Hindus should be the basis of Indian nationhood.
+When India was in the middle of a freedom struggle a group of Hindus came together and formed Rashtriya Swayamsevak Sangh (RSS) in 1925, under the leadership of Keshav Baliram Hedgewar, who believed that the cultural and religious heritage of Hindus should be the basis of Indian nationhood.

 A religious head with a blind bias against Muslims and other non- Hindu faiths, becoming the chief of such a crucial state in India, is an undeclared war on religious minorities.

-With this aim in mind the RSS started organizing the Hindu community and endorsed the idea of militarizing society in accordance with fascist organizations, that were being run at that time by Hitler in Germany and Mussolini in Italy.
+With this aim in mind, the RSS started organizing the Hindu community and endorsed the idea of militarizing society in accordance with fascist organizations, that were being run at that time by Hitler in Germany and Mussolini in Italy.
 They never participated in the anti-imperialist struggle and always sought favors from the British.

 A British intelligence report in 1933 states that the RSS “hopes to be in future India what the fascists are to Italy and the Nazis to Germany”.
 The organization started getting some traction in the 1940s when large-scale Hindu-Muslim riots took place.
 Historical accounts blame them to be involved in perpetuating religious violence in communally sensitive areas during those days.